manuelangladatort/website/content/home/featured.md

 # This file represents a page section.
 headless: true

-active: false
+active: true

 # Order that this section appears on the page.
 weight: 80

-title: Featured Publications
+title: Featured Research
-subtitle: ""
+ssubtitle: ""

 content:
   # Page type to display.
 E.g. post, talk, publication...